swiss/ch-paf-link/documentation/3_parliamentary_affair.md

-# Parliamentary Affairs
+# Parliamentary Affair

 ## National Parliament Identifier

-If an activity is related to a specific parliamentary affair, the activity needs to reference this affair.
-The parliamentary affairs of the Swiss Federal Assembly are described with the following classes and properties:
+If an activity is related to a specific Swiss national parliamentary affair, the activity needs to reference this affair (see [identifier entities in paf.link](https://paf.link#IdentifierEntities)) via `prov:used` to the corresponding `chpaf:ParliamentaryAffairIdentifierEntity`.
+These entities use only `chpaf:parliamentaryAffairIdentifier` to specify the identifier as string, see the following figure:

-### chpaf:ParliamentaryAffairIdentifierEntity

-### chpaf:parliamentaryAffairIdentifier

-### Figure

 ![National Parliament Identifier](./figures/national_parliament_identifier.svg "National parliament identifier.")